Why is Jamestown Community College becoming a tobacco-free community?

 What about athletic games, concerts, or other public events?

-All events occurring on college property will be covered by the tobacco-free policy.
+All events occurring on college property are covered by the tobacco-free policy.
 Signage and electronic and printed notices will be provided to visitors at games and events to make sure everyone is clearly informed about the policy.

 Does the policy apply to residence halls?